Philia-Agape/Philia-Agape.github.io/_posts/2021-10-21-cast_conversion.md

 4	2	3	(not ordered!)

 That's why set value is always suggested to modify by insert, erase, swap, and clear function) to preserve the alphabetic order.
-For more "cast" function, here's reference to [Source Code Credit](https://en.cppreference.com/w/cpp/language/const_cast).
+For more "cast" function, check const_cast in cpp [const_cast](https://en.cppreference.com/w/cpp/language/const_cast).
+For more "const" keyword, check [const](https://docs.microsoft.com/en-us/cpp/cpp/const-cpp?view=msvc-160).

 ----